The success, management and growth of WMR is driven by a team of dedicated employees with strong skills across relevant business areas.

 Chief Operations Officer

 Aaron Davis is the Chief Operations Officer at Wesley Medical Research, providing strategic and operational management to the organisation.
-He directs and manages the organisation’s operational business functions including: finance and administration, human resources, marketing and fundraising and oversees the management of the Data Management Office, Tissue Bank and Clinical Trials Centre.
+He directs and manages the organisation’s operational business functions including: finance and administration, human resources, marketing and fundraising and oversees the management of the research team.

 Aaron brings with him 13 years of operational and financial management experience in the Health and IT sectors.
 Aaron’s prior engagements include Finance and Administration Manager for Queensland Eye Hospital, a dedicated Ophthalmic hospital with 30+ Ophthalmic surgeons, and Operations Manager of Heart Care Partners, a large Queensland based cardiac services company employing 15 cardiologists.
 Preceding this Aaron was the Operations Manager of a London based software development company and earlier an Operations Manager in the pharmacy industry.